nicodup/samples/how-to-embed-youtube/readme.md

 When it comes to embedding an external video on your website, because third party video vendors will have access to the visitors personal data, it is often required to receive the visitor's consent before launching the video.

-There are many ways to achieve this with Didomi web SDK.
+There are many ways to achieve this with the Didomi web SDK.
 In the following example, we will describe one solution to do so, using a video from Youtube as an example and without using a CMS.